 Discussion is planned to take place from 9 am to 5-30 pm each day, with two 30-minute breaks for tea at 10-30 am and at 3-30 pm, and a 90-minute lunch break at 12-30 pm – this is except for the Thursday afternoon which will be reserved for the Panel to prepare their report.
 A detailed schedule indicating which topics will be discussed and their times will be circulated in due course.

 For the most part, discussions will be at a fairly technical level, however on the final day (Friday 6th at 3-30 pm in room M304 of the UCT Mathematics Building, the International Review Panel will provide a summary of their recommendations at a level appropriate for a lay audience, and will be available to respond to questions from the attending audience.

 Documentation and attendance

 Attendees are asked to bring their own copies of documents (found on the website above) to the meeting as they will not be made available in other forms.
-However, for technical reasons, there may be some documents which cannot be made available in this way; these will be emailed to those who advise attendance as requested below, and a limited number of hard copies will be available during the workshop.
+However, for technical reasons, there may be some documents which cannot be made available in this way; these will be emailed to those who advise attendance as requested below, and a limited number of hard copies of these will be available at the workshop.

-Because of the need to maintain a workshop type interaction, chairs will limit discussion during each session primarily to panel members and selected key contributors to sit at a central table.
+Because of the need to maintain a workshop type interaction, chairs will limit discussion during each session primarily to panel members and selected key contributors who will sit at a central table.
 However, others are welcome to attend, and their interventions will be entertained in the discussions to the extent that time permits.